derickr/derickrethans-articles/201402180941-mongodb-is-typed.rst

 	$m->demo->test->insert( [ 'value' => $_GET['life'] ] );
 	?>

-Because MongoDB is schema less, the type of each field has not been defined and hence you can store the value as any type you would like::
+Because MongoDB is schemaless, the type of each field has not been defined and hence you can store the value as any type you would like::

 	<?php